Pirate Jam is first and foremost a Game Jam.

 Internet is available via 3G and 4G networks which cover all of the islands we’ll visit.
 Coverage also extends offshore to a great distance, so you can stay in touch with your land-based friends and families at all times.
-Pirate Jam vessels carry network sharing WiFi devices connected to the cell networks.
+Most Pirate Jam vessels carry network sharing WiFi devices connected to the cell networks.
 Most of the cafes and bars we’ll visit have WiFi, but connections can be slow and intermittent.
 It’s best to prepare for development with limited Internet access in mind.
-You will be provided with a free Thai SIM card.
+Make sure you grab a Thai SIM card upon arrival in Thailand!

 Pirate Power Advice: Bring a 12v (car) charger and 120/220v (wall) charger for your laptop.
 Expect to charge your small devices (phones, tablets) with USB outlets on the boat (or from your laptop).

-You will need to bring your own laptop, development tools (game engines to be provided by sponsors), and a waterproof shore bag (for taking your laptop to and from the boat).
+You will need to bring your own laptop, development tools, and a waterproof shore bag (for taking your laptop to and from the boat).

 Why not jam on the boat?